dotnet/csharplang/proposals/csharp-9.0/covariant-returns.md

-# covariant return types

-* [x] Proposed
-* [ ] Prototype: Not Started
-* [ ] Implementation: Not Started
-* [X] Specification: Not Started

 ## Summary
 [summary]: #summary

 Support _covariant return types_.
-Specifically, permit the override of a method to return a more derived return type than the method it overrides, and similarly to permit the override of a read-only property to return a more derived return type.
-Callers of the method or property would statically receive the more refined return type from an invocation, and overrides appearing in more derived types would be required to provide a return type at least as specific as that appearing in overrides in its base types.
+Specifically, permit the override of a method to declare a more derived return type than the method it overrides, and similarly to permit the override of a read-only property to declare a more derived type.
+Override declarations appearing in more derived types would be required to provide a return type at least as specific as that appearing in overrides in its base types.
+Callers of the method or property would statically receive the more refined return type from an invocation.

 ## Motivation
 [motivation]: #motivation